amattn/RealLifeXcode3Templates/README.markdown

-# Real Life Xcode File and Project Templates
+# Real Life Xcode 3.x File and Project Templates

 - maintainer: Matt Nunogawa
-- version: 0.3
+- version: 0.4

 Better Xcode file and project templates.

+## NOTE:

+This project is no longer being updated.
+Templates are somewhat time-consuming to maintain.
+All further effort is being put into Xcode 4 templates available at <https://github.com/amattn/>

+These templates mostly work, but are left here for historical value only.

 ### Install